 - Emphasise and personalise the buying experience making it relevant to the customer

-- Test and measure the impact of changes through A/B testing and UX testing; utilise the data acquired from the testing to make key business decisions
+- Test and measure the impact of changes through A/B testing and UX testing; utilize the data acquired from the testing to make key business decisions

 - Make your online store work on mobile phones and tablets